ziming/laravel-myinfo-sg/README.md

 A donation is always welcomed (currently $0), especially if you or your employer makes money with the help of my packages.
 Which I am aware of a couple.

-## What about Myinfo with FAPI 2.0?
+## What about new Myinfo?

-Not yet sorry, but it is in my plans.
+Eventually, before the dateline

 ## Installation (Legacy v3 instructions)